A consistent scalar-tensor cosmology for inflation, dark energy and the Hubble parameter: Key hypotheses, observations and their context

-Here, our ST formulation has distinct properties which will be made precise below in terms of a set of conditions on the metric coupling and scalar potential.
+Our scalar trapping mechanism involves an effective scalar potential activated dynamically through the matter stress tensor, metric coupling and scalar potential, in a fashion analogous to the ``chameleon effect'' \cite{Khoury2004} that has received major attention in the recent literature \cite{Clifton2012}.
+However, our ST formulation has distinct properties to be made precise below in terms of a set of conditions on the metric coupling and scalar potential.
 In particular, the trapped scalar gravitational field to be discussed here can have a large enough value to generate important effects on violent gravitational events.
 Here we show that such a dynamical trapping mechanism, when applied to the standard homogeneous and isotropic cosmological model, may indeed yield a generic inflationary behavior that allows for realistic e-folding and duration.

 Remarkably, the model admits a natural exit from inflation after a duration, which if chosen to be consistent with the grand unification theory (GUT) description of the early universe, yields an exit Hubble parameter value eventually evolving into the measured present day value.
 The statement is largely parameter independent and requires only an effective trapping of the scalar field during inflation that can be satisfied by a large class of metric coupling and scalar potential functions.
-We then show that the applicability of the model is not limited to the high energy domain and can also give rise to an emergent dark energy in the late unverse consistent with the observational value.
+We then show that the applicability of the model is not limited to the high energy domain and can also give rise to an emergent dark energy in the late universe consistent with the observational value.